FadyFathey/Estatein-Real-Estate/README.md

 # Estatein Real Estate Website
 Estatein is a modern and responsive real estate website designed to help users discover their dream properties.
 This project showcases a clean and user-friendly interface, featuring property listings, testimonials, FAQs, and more.
 The project is 100% coded by me and is based on a Figma design file, ensuring originality and creativity without copying from anyone.
+Additionally, the website is 100% pixel-perfect, ensuring precise alignment and design consistency.

 # Estatein Demo